scrabbletank/farhome-rules/rulesdoc.md

 | +2 or Rare | +2 terrible dice |
 | +3 or Legendary | +3 terrible dice |

+#### Overwhelming Force
+*Requires Brutal Strikes, 12th level*

+When making a single target attack or maneuver you may spend a healing surge to add 3 wound dice to the damage roll.
+This feature costs an additional healing surge each time it's used between long rests.

 #### Quick Attacks
 *Requires Fast Attacks, 3 Dexterity, 15th level*